urbanslug/blog/posts/2019-07-21-Justifying-SHA256-in-Graphite.md

 *This may be hard to interpret because exponential functions grow very quickly.*

-Here's the Racket code I used to generate these plots
+Here's the Racket code I used to generate these plots:
 ```
 #lang racket